What to expect this upcoming flu season

 About the Author

-Anna Kohler, health enews contributor, is a public affairs specialist for Advocate Aurora Health.
-She received her bachelor of science in public relations from Illinois State University and has worked in healthcare public relations for over three years.
-In her free time, she enjoys working out, eating healthy and keeping up with the latest trends.
+Anna Kohler, health enews contributor, is a public affairs specialist for Advocate Health Care and Aurora Health Care.
+She received her Bachelor of Science in public relations from Illinois State University and has worked in healthcare public relations and content marketing for over tfive years.
+In her free time, she enjoys working out, exploring new places with her friends and family, and keeping up with the latest social media trends.